fast-af/developer-portal-starter/developer-portal/for-developers/magento/install/acquire-extension.md

 # Install Step 1: Acquiring the Fast Module for Magento

-The latest version of the Fast Module for Magento is publicly available via composer or from [Fast's github repo](https://github.com/fast-af/magento2).
+The latest version of the Fast Module for Magento is publicly available via Composer or from [Fast's Magento Module GitHub repo](https://github.com/fast-af/magento2).

 ## Install with Composer

-Using [Composer](https://getcomposer.org/), in your Magento webroot, **issue the following commands**:
+Using [Composer](https://getcomposer.org/) navigate to your Magento webroot and ** **issue the following commands**:

 ```bash
 composer require fast-af/module-checkout